 - Consistent with the Fiscal Control and Internal Auditing Act, the Internal Audit Director is appointed by the President and will serve a five-year term.
 The Internal Audit Director may be removed only for cause after a hearing before the Executive Ethics Commission concerning the removal.
 Further, the annual salary of the Internal Audit Director cannot be diminished during the term of appointment.

 - The Internal Audit Director is required to have a two-year audit plan, approved by the chief executive officer before the beginning of the fiscal year.
 The Internal Audit Director is to ensure that audits of major systems of internal accounting and administrative control are conducted on a periodic basis so that all major systems are reviewed at least once every two years.
 By September 30 of each year, the Internal Audit Director must submit a written report detailing how the audit plan for that year was carried out.

 Section 4.
-Legislation and External Affairs Committee
+Legislative Affairs, Research and Innovation Committee

 Section 5.
 Finance, Facilities and Operations Committee